dwheelerau/202301motiur/README.md

 # -d detached so keep running after command is executed
  sudo docker run -it -d -v %cd%:/project dwheelerau/hawkweed:ubuntu2004
 ```

 See what it is called.
 ```
 docker ps -a
 CONTAINER ID   IMAGE                            COMMAND       CREATED         STATUS         PORTS     NAMES 04f40d0ae645   dwheelerau/hawkweed:ubuntu2004   "/bin/bash"   7 seconds ago   Up 6 seconds             dazzling_moser
 ```

 Execute a command on the running container (the `projects` directory will already be mounted in your cwd).
+Change the `--source` location if your images
+are stored somewhere other than a folder called `project/images`.

 ```
 # change the name based on the above output from `ps -a`